dubrie/public/books.md

 ### Active Books

 - Proof: The Science of Booze by Adam Rogers
+- Data-ism by Steve Lohr

 ### Queued Up Next